egiv/100-days-of-code/r1-log.md

 Link-evidence will be added later

 ### R1D1 26.01.2019
 I learned work with react-hooks and mobX in my little project.
-Also i started develop axios config for getting information from API.
+Also Ш started develop axios config for getting information from API.

+### R1D1 26.01.2019
+Learned MobX for work little more, add the first test request for Youtube API, add semantic-ui library